 - 2.1 Tier 4 of the Points Based System is the primary immigration route for non-EEA students who wish to study full-time in the UK.
 These students must be sponsored by an education provider that holds a Tier 4 licence.
-The education provider is known as a sponsor. - 2.2 The Tier 4 sponsorship regime is based on two basic principles.
+The education provider2 is known as a sponsor. - 2.2 The Tier 4 sponsorship regime is based on two basic principles.
 They are that: - a. sponsorship is a privilege and not a right so those who benefit most directly from student migration (education providers) must help to prevent the system from being abused; and - b. those applying to come to the UK to study must be eligible to do so, and must have a reputable education provider who genuinely wishes to teach them. - 2.3 When an education provider is granted a Tier 4 licence, significant trust is placed on them.
 With this trust comes a responsibility to act in accordance with the Immigration Rules and all parts of the Tier 4 Sponsor Guidance.
 UKVI has a duty to ensure that all sponsors discharge these responsibilities, and will take compliance action when it considers that a sponsor has failed to do so, or otherwise poses a risk to immigration control.
-For more information on the duties sponsors must fulfil, please see Document 2 of this Tier 4 Sponsor Guidance. - 2.4 State schools, including those with sixth forms, cannot sponsor students.
-If we receive an application for a Tier 4 licence from a state school, we will reject it and refund the fee. - 2.5 The Student Visitor and Child Visitor (from 24 April 2015, the Short-term Student and Short-term Student Child) routes are available for students to a.
-The UK Foundation Programme Office is the sponsor for all non-EEA students on the two-year foundation programme for postgraduate doctors; and b.
-Health Education Yorkshire and the Humber and Health Education South London are the sponsors for all non-EEA students on the two-year foundation programme for postgraduate dentists.
+For more information on the duties sponsors must fulfil, please see Document 2 of this Tier 4 Sponsor Guidance. - 2.4 Academies and schools maintained by a local authority, including those with sixth forms, cannot hold a Tier 4 licence or sponsor students under Tier 4.
+If we receive an application for a Tier 4 licence from such an educational establishment, we will reject it and refund the fee.
+For information on the duties existing Tier 4 sponsors must fulfil if they become an academy or a school maintained by a local authority, please see Document 2 of this Tier 4 Sponsor Guidance. - 2.5 The Short-term Student and Short-term Student Child routes are available for students to come to the UK for short periods of study.
+You can find out more about these routes on our pages on the Gov.uk website using the link below:

+2 Health Education South London (HESL) and Health Eduation England (HEE) are also Tier 4 sponsors.
+HESL and HEE sponsor all non-EEA students on the two-year foundation programme for postgraduate doctors and dentists.